starwit-trainings/java-basics/02-java-intro/Readme.md

     java -jar target/params.jar param1 9 param3
 ```

+#### Concepts covered
+This example has examples for the following language features:
+* [Java methods](https://www.w3schools.com/java/java_methods.asp) Java's core concept to break code into manageable blocks
+* [Parameters in Methods](https://www.w3schools.com/java/java_methods_param.asp) How to deal with parameters for methods.
+* [Overloading Methods](https://www.w3schools.com/java/java_methods_overloading.asp) On the magic, that multiple methods can have the same name and yet do something different.

 #### Tasks
  * Run app with various parameters
  * output number of handed over parameters
  * Write a method, that checks for every parameter if it is a string or integer
  * Put all integer params in an array, write a method that takes this array as input and results sum of all elements
+ * write a method that takes first parameter and switch cases over values calling a method for each case.
+Choose how many cases you want to distinguish
+ * Look at method _returnParameterExample_, create two other methods with the same name.
+On shall take _double_ and the other _int_ as input parameters.
+Both shall return the sum of it's two parameters
  * move all static methods to FirstClass definition and call them from there
- * write a method that takes first parameter and switch cases over values 1 - 10 calling a method for each case
+ * __Bonus challenge__: If first parameter is an integer, this shall be taken as an input for a method, that asks for as many user inputs as the integer's value.
+All input values shall be stored in an array.
+Inform user on how many items are still necessary to input.